freeCodeCampGuam/FreeCodeCampGuamHelp/Python/sublime.md

 Get [Package Control](https://packagecontrol.io/).
 You will want to bookmark that page as well.
 With package control, you can install and manage your packages with simple keystrokes.

 The installation is pretty straight forward.
 In sublime, press <kbd>ctrl+`</kbd> and paste in the code given to you on the installation page.
-You may need ot restart your sublime to make sure the changes have taken place.
+You may need to restart your sublime to make sure the changes have taken place.

 ![](https://cdn.discordapp.com/attachments/206277423120121857/220051241806331904/pck_ctrl.gif)

-Now that you have Package Control installed, you can press `ctrl+shift+p` or `cmd+shift+p` on Mac to open up your "Command Pallete".
+Now that you have Package Control installed, you can press `ctrl+shift+p` (or `cmd+shift+p` on Mac) to open up your "Command Pallete".
 You can access many of Sublime's commands through here as well as commands from packages you install.

 Sublime uses `fuzzy` search.
 That means if you want to get to the command, `Package Control: Install Package`, instead of typing out the whole thing, you can just type `pki` and it'll be the selected command.